 Innerspring mattresses uses internal spring system that provide full body support and the popular “bounce” that people love.
 There are several variety of innerspring:

-- Pocketed coils – Individually wrapped coil system (Most popular)
+- Pocketed coils – Individually wrapped coil system (Most popular and basically the standard construct)

 - Bonnell coils – Hourglass-shaped coils laced together (Classic)